Top 5 Best Bed for Sleep Apnea Reviews

 Firmness Level and Support

-Support is a crucial factor when selecting the best mattress for sleep apnea.
+Support is a crucial factor when selecting the best bed for sleep apnea.
 It's best to go for a product that comes at a medium-firmness to firm level, which is between a level 5 to 8 (with 10 being the highest).

 A mattress that is too soft will make it difficult to find the support needed.
 However, an option that's extra hard can cause back pain, especially for the elderly!